 - Press and hold the confirmation button (Fig. 179,3) for about 2 seconds.
-The operating mode symbols (Fig. 179,4) flash. - Use the arrow keys (Fig. 179,2) to select the desired operating mode. - Press the confirmation button to confirm the selection.
+The operating mode symbols flash. - Manual power selection: use the arrow keys (Fig. 179,2) to select the desired energy source. - Automatic power selection (only version with automatic power selection): use the arrow keys (Fig. 179,2) to select the operating mode "A". - Confirm your selection with the confirmation button (Fig. 179,3).